Course 18 Option 3: Pure Option

 The subject 18.100 Real Analysis is basic to the program.
-Since this subject is strongly proof-oriented, some students find it useful to take an intermediate subject such as 18.06 Linear Algebra or 18.700 Linear Algebra, before taking 18.100.
+Since this subject is strongly proof-oriented, some students find it useful to take an intermediate subject such as 18.06 Linear Algebra or 18.090 Introduction to Mathematical Reasoning or 18.700 Linear Algebra, before taking 18.100.

 - 18.03 or 18.032 (formerly 18.034) (Differential Equations)